The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

 National Park Service

 The National Park Service offers an Access Pass for people with disabilities.
-The pass is totally free (normally $80) as long as you provide proof of disability as well as proof of US residency.
+It’s totally free (normally $80) as long as you provide proof of disability and proof of US residency.

 Many state parks offer free access for folks with disabilities as well.
 Check with your state’s parks and recreation website to find out if your state participates.

 Virginia Zoo.
 Folks with disabilities can get a free ticket to the Virginia Zoo and one for their companion.

 Philadelphia Zoo.
 People with disabilities visiting with a government-funded Personal Care Assistant receive one free ticket.